Guillermo Vilas facts for kids

 US Open | QF (1975) |

 Guillermo Vilas (born 17 August 1952) is an Argentine former professional tennis player.
 Vilas was the world No. 1 of the Grand Prix seasons in 1974, 1975 and 1977.
-He won four major titles, the year-end championships, and 78 career singles titles overall, 62 of which were ATP titles.
+He won four major titles and the year-end championships, totalling 62 singles titles alongside 16 doubles titles during his career on the ATP tour.
 World Tennis, Agence France-Presse and Livre d'or du tennis 1977 (Christian Collin-Bernard Ficot), among other rankings and publications, rated him as world No. 1 in 1977.
 In the computerized ATP rankings, he peaked at No. 2 in April 1975, a position he held for a total of 83 weeks, although some have argued that Vilas should have been ranked No. 1 for at least 10 weeks, particularly in 1977 when he won 2 majors.
 He was inducted into the International Tennis Hall of Fame in 1991, two years after his first retirement.

 Historical and statistical studies presented in 2015 by Argentinian journalist Eduardo Puppo and Romanian mathematician Marian Ciulpan concluded that Vilas should have been No. 1 in the old ATP ranking system for seven weeks between 1975 and 1976.
 The ATP and its chief executive at that time, Chris Kermode, although not refuting the data, decided not to officially recognize Vilas as No. 1.
-The controversy is still in the legal stage.
 In October 2020, Netflix released a documentary film about Vilas's case titled Guillermo Vilas: Settling the Score.
+In May 2024, ATP's vice-president confirmed that Vilas will never be number one.

 Career